Genesiss Hospital Our Treatment Arrow icon pointing right

 Management of Overactive Bladder, Incontinence, Urinary Retention, and Bladder Infections

-Bladder Disorders Treatment at Genesiss Multispeciality Hospital, BTM Layout, Bangalore
+Bladder Disorders Treatment in BTM Layout, Bangalore

 What Are Bladder Disorders?

-Common Bladder Problems We Treat
+Common Bladder Problems We See

-Overactive bladder (OAB) Sudden urgency and frequent urination
+• Overactive bladder (OAB)

-Urinary retention Incomplete bladder emptying
+• Urinary retention (incomplete bladder emptying)

-Recurrent cystitis Repeated bladder infections
+• Recurrent bladder infections (cystitis)

-Bladder pain syndrome Persistent discomfort without infection
+• Bladder pain syndrome (persistent discomfort without infection)

 Symptoms of Bladder Disorders